-August is a great time to grab your bikes, roller skates or walking shoes and head into the city for Summer Streets!
-For three Saturday’s in August, 6th, 13th and the 20th, from 7am to 1pm, families can bike ride, walk or even roller skate down Park Avenue from 72nd street tot the Brooklyn Bridge!
-Along the way check out all the activities they have planned.
+Grab your bikes, roller skates or walking shoes and head into the city for Summer Streets!
+The event runs on Saturday’s from 7am to 1pm.
+Summer Streets! will be held in all five boroughs.
+Last year the 1st event happened in Queens!
+Families can bike ride, walk or even roller skate down local streets in each borough.
+Along the way check out all the free activities they have planned.
+Click Summer Streets! for dates and locations.
 Maybe I’ll see you there!

 Below are some more fun ideas for the summer.
 Check out some of the links below.

-If you have a link or an idea, especially if it is local in Queens, don’t forget to send it to me so I can share with the rest of our school community.
+Share any links or ideas you have, especially if it is local in Queens, and don’t forget to send it to me so I can share with the rest of our school community.
 Enjoy the wonderful summer!!

 Statement on Accessibility: We are working to make this website easier to access for people with disabilities, and will follow the Web Content Accessibility Guidelines 2.0.
 If you need assistance with a particular page or document on our current site, please contact [mperez-fung@schools.nyc.gov] to request assistance.